kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 If you do not have such a separation of responsibilities in your organization, you may not need to use Pod Disruption Budgets.

-## How to perform Disruptive Actions your Cluster
+## How to perform Disruptive Actions on your Cluster

 If you are a Cluster Administrator, and you need to perform a disruptive action on all the nodes in your cluster, such as a node or system software upgrade, here are some options: